On termination of flips and exceptionally non-canonical singularities: Index one cover

-\begin{thm} Notations and conditions as in Setting \ref{Setting: before terminal lem}.
-Then either $r$ or $\beta\not=\bm{0}$ belongs to a finite set depending only on $k$.
+\begin{thm} With notation and conditions as in Setting \ref{Setting: before terminal lem}, either $r$ or $\beta\not=\bm{0}$ belongs to a finite set depending only on $k$.
 In particular, $\beta(x_1x_2x_3x_4)-\beta(f)$ belongs to a finite set depending only on $k$, and $\beta(g)$ belongs to a discrete set for any analytic function $g$. \end{thm}

-\begin{proof} By Theorem \ref{thm: appendix beta finite}, either $r$ or $\beta\not=\bm{0}$ belongs to a finite set, and we only need to prove the in particular part.
+\begin{proof} Proving that either $r$ or $\beta\not=\bm{0}$ belongs to a finite set depending only on $k$ is elementary but requires complicated computations, so we omit the proof and refer the reader to \cite[Theorem 1.2]{HL25} (which was Theorem A.1 of the first arXiv version\footnote{See \href{https://arxiv.org/abs/2209.13122v1}{ arXiv:2209.13122v1}.} of the present paper).